mirzafahad/python-template/python style guide.md

 Prefer condition variables and threading.Condition instead of using lower-level locks.

-10) You can annotate Python code with type hints according to `PEP-484`, and type-check the code at build time with a type checking tool like mypy.
+**10)** You can annotate Python code with type hints according to `PEP-484`, and type-check the code at build time with a type checking tool like mypy.
 Type annotations can be in the source or in a stub pyi file.
 Whenever possible, annotations should be in the source.
 Use pyi files for third-party or extension modules.

-11) It is fine, though not required, to use parentheses around tuples.
+**11)** It is fine, though not required, to use parentheses around tuples.
 Do not use them in return statements or conditional statements unless using parentheses for implied line continuation or to indicate a tuple.

-12) Indent your code blocks with `4` spaces.
+**12)** Indent your code blocks with `4` spaces.
 Never use tabs.
 Implied line continuation should align wrapped elements vertically, or use a hanging 4-space indent.
 Closing (round, square or curly) brackets can be placed at the end of the expression, or on separate lines, but then should be indented the same as the line with the corresponding opening bracket.

-13) Python uses docstrings to document code.
+**13)** Python uses docstrings to document code.
 A docstring is a string that is the first statement in a package, module, class or function.
 These strings can be extracted automatically through the __doc__ member of the object and are used by pydoc.
 (Try running pydoc on your module to see how it looks.)
 Always use the three-double-quote """ format for docstrings (per PEP 257).
 When writing more (encouraged), this must be followed by a blank line, followed by the rest of the docstring starting at the same cursor position as the first quote of the first line.

-14) *Classes*:
+**14)** **Classes**:

 Classes should have a docstring below the class definition describing the class.
 Public attributes, excluding properties, should be documented here in an Args section and follow the same formatting as a function’s Args section.